 Splitting the AFT into Sections

-It is possible to split up the Allegheny Front Trail into 2 sections, the east loop and the west loop.
-If you are looking for a shorter trip for backpacking beginners, or only have a short weekend to explore, consider splitting the trail up into two smaller loops for two separate occasions.
+Splitting the Allegheny Front Trail into two sections, the east and west loops, is possible.
+If you are looking for a shorter trip for backpacking beginners or only have a short weekend to explore, consider splitting the trail into two smaller loops for two separate adventures.

 Both sections are about the same distance, landing you around 30-ish miles for each trip.